 Tinnitus is commonly associated with noise-induced SNHL.
 According to the Hearing Loss Association of America (HLAA), 90% of people with tinnitus experience some degree of noise-induced hearing loss, and just one in five people who could benefit from hearing aids actually use them.

-Age-related and noise-induced SNHL result from damage to stereocilia in the inner ear.
+Age-related and noise-induced SNHL, for example from excessive headphone use, result from damage to stereocilia in the inner ear.
 The destruction of these hair cells leads to reduced sensitivity to certain sound frequencies.
 The associated neurons, however, can still send signals to the brain.
 Consequently, tinnitus correlates with abnormal neural activity along the auditory pathway, which reaches from the inner ear into the brain.
 Current research proposes that tinnitus originates in the central auditory system.
 In other words, the phantom noise we perceive as tinnitus is likely a product of our brain.

 How can hearing aids help with tinnitus?

 Tinnitus is frequently correlated with hearing loss.
 When the two conditions are linked, a hearing aid alone can ease the ringing in the ears.
 Here’s how:

 - By amplifying external sounds, particularly speech, the hearing aid offers the brain real sounds to focus on, which can shift attention away from the tinnitus.

 - While hearing aids should specifically amplify speech, they also amplify background noise, which can drown out or mask the tinnitus.